-The central event log is an ordinary UNIX file whose pathname is composed as follows: If the shell variable ULOGPFX is set, its value is used as the prefix for the filename.
+The central event log is an ordinary UNIX file whose pathname is composed as follows.
+When attached to a native Tuxedo application, the value of the TUXCONFIG parameter ULOGPFX is used as the prefix for the filename.
+If ULOGPFX is not set in TUXCONFIG, \$APPDIR/ULOG is used.
+The prefix is determined at tpinit() time or at server boot time.
+When not attached to a native Tuxedo application, the value of the environment variable ULOGPFX is used as the prefix for the filename.
 If ULOGPFX is not set, ULOG is used.
 The prefix is determined the first time userlog() is called.
 Each time userlog() is called the date is determined, and the month, day, and year are concatenated to the prefix as mmddyy to set the name for the file.
 The first time a process writes to the user log, it first writes an additional message indicating the associated Oracle Tuxedo ATMI system version.